It's the U.S.-Canadian border gateway for terrorists.

 This is the first time I've seen it.

-Psychologist Richard Lieberman, uh, who coordinates a suicide prevention program for Los Angeles uh said that one school recently reported several fourth graders with burns on their arms and another seeking help for fifteen hysterical seventh grade girls in the office, and they all have cuts on their arms.
+Psychologist Richard Lieberman, who coordinates a suicide prevention program for Los Angeles, said that one school recently reported several fourth graders with burns on their arms and another seeking help for 15 hysterical seventh grade girls in the office, and they all have cuts on their arms.

-Uh what what do you bet that at some point, you know, this this phenomenon will be examined further.
+What do you bet that at some point, you know, this phenomenon will be examined further.

-It'll be it'll it'll be tied to the stress and the uncertainties of life in America under the Bush administration.
+It'll be tied to the stress and the uncertainties of life in America under the Bush administration.